wicked-rainman/DAPL/docs/README.md

     Code within the loop block is executed once for each record contained in each input file identified in setup().
-A data structure is created for each record, populated with each fieldname and field value found.
+A data structure is created for each record, populated with each fieldname and field value pairs found.
 All functions within the loop block reference this global structure.
 Once the record has been processed, the structure is removed, ready to be populated with the fields in the next record.
 Other than maintaining a count of input and output records and maintaining file or memory pointers for any reference files, there is no state within the code block.
 This allows for processing of undefinably